 Iraq is affected by very high numbers of missing persons.
 Estimates run from a 250,000 to one million people missing from decades of conflict and human rights abuses.
 Today there are millions of relatives of the missing in Iraq who struggle with uncertainty surrounding the fate of a loved one.
 ICMP is working to help Iraq […]

 On 2 August 1990, Iraq invaded Kuwait, which it annexed two days later.
 After seven months of Iraqi occupation, a US-led coalition evicted the Iraqi forces.
 During the occupation, Kuwait contends that more than 600 of its citizens went missing, while Iraq, for its part contends that over 1,000 Iraqis disappeared in Kuwait.
 A so-called […]

 According to the Ministry for the Families of Martyrs and the Missing (MFMM), there are estimated to be up to 10,000 persons missing in Libya.
 This number includes persons missing as a result of the 2011 conflict, as well as those who went missing during Muammar Gaddafi’s 42-year rule, including in the 1977 war with Egypt, the 1979 war with Uganda, wars with […]

-Estimates cited by the UN in 2019 indicate that over 100,000 persons are missing as a result of the current conflict in Syria, and the country has a legacy of missing and disappeared persons cases linked to human rights abuses and other causes that occurred prior to the conflict.
-Syrians who have fled the fighting have also gone missing along migratory routes, in […]
+Estimates cited by the UN in 2019 indicate that over 100,000 persons are missing as a result of the current conflict in Syria.
+In addition, the country has a legacy of missing and disappeared persons cases linked to human rights abuses and other causes that occurred prior to the conflict.
+Syrians who have fled the […]